Do you know how to make homemade whipped cream? It’s surprisingly quick, easy, and very versatile!

-- Continue whisking until desired consistency.
+- Add in sugar and vanilla.
+Continue whisking until desired consistency.
 I like soft peaks, or when you turn the whisk upside down with whipped cream on it, the peak falls over on itself versus not moving at all.

-- Leftovers can be stored in a covered container in the refrigerator for up to 3 days.
+- Serve immediately as desired.
+Leftovers can be stored in a covered container in the refrigerator for up to 3 days.
 Whipped cream may lose its volume, but can be whipped back up again.

 Now that you know How to Make Homemade Whipped Cream, what are you going to use it for?